Urban planning in Communist countries: Beginnings of urban planning in communist countries

 Construction of these buildings required the demolition of the structures which were located on their sites.
 The most notorious was the demolition of the Cathedral of Christ the Saviour, erected in Moscow as a memorial of Napoleon's defeat.
 The site was required for the Palace of the Soviets, which was never built.
 The demolition of historic buildings, especially churches, to make way for the new communist structures was a general trait of communist urbanism.
 A more recent example was the Demolition of historical parts of Bucharest by Nicolae Ceauşescu who aimed to rebuild the capital in a socialist realist style.

 In other cases, the Soviets preserved historic structures and attempted to erase their non-Soviet significance; instead, they focused on aesthetics and perceived beauty.
-For example, the Vilnius Cathedral was repurposed as an art museum after the Soviet Union retook Lithuania in 1944.
+For example, in 1944, the Vilnius Cathedral was repurposed as an art museum after the Soviet Union invaded Lithuania.
 Additionally, the names of streets in Vilnius were changed to more closely reflect Soviet values.
 Over time, the city began to expand, and in the 1978 Master Plan for Vilnius, new districts were proposed, most of which were residential.
 New private housing was prohibited from the city center and the old town.

 Industrialization brought more people from rural areas to the cities.
 As few new housing units were built immediately after the war, an already severe housing shortages became worse.
 Eventually, chronic housing shortages and overcrowding required an extensive program of new construction.
 As a result, most communist countries adopted the solution used in the USSR which included strict limits on the living space to which each person was entitled.
 Generally, each person was entitled to about 9-10 square meters (100 square feet).
 Often, more than one person had to share the same room.
 Two or more generations of the same family would often share an apartment originally built for only one nuclear family.
 There was no space allocated to separate living and dining areas.
 After the mid-1950s, new housing policies aimed at the mass construction of larger individual apartments.